SachinRay-09/Rock-Paper-Scissors/README.md

 - Local storage to persist game scores
 - Reset score functionality
 - Responsive design with hover effects
+- Auto Play mode : press it once and watch the game play itself.
+Press it again to stop.

 ## How to Play